 Welcome to Friends of New Horizons.
 We are a group of parents that represent the school in order to share parent views and plan fundraising events.
-If you are interested in joining us then please speak to Mrs Bacon (KS1 Assistant Headteacher) or Sarah Dawodu (Chair).
+If you are interested in joining us then please speak to Mrs Bacon (Deputy Headteacher) or Sarah Dawodu (Chair).

 The current committee roles are: